B0neShAd0w/Hacktoria/The Butcher.md

 ![Screenshot 2022-11-25 092806](https://user-images.githubusercontent.com/117080369/203946967-9f43fac5-8e39-4056-8bbf-36ca1d5121df.png)

-Play the file in a media player like VLC to get the password.
+Play the file in a media player like VLC to hear the password.

 Extract the `flagfile-the-butcher.zip` with the password from the information gained above to get your contract card.